amesar/hive-serde-json/README.md

 # Overview

-This SerDe takes a file of JSON documents and flattens all nested objects to one level.
+This SerDe processes a file of JSON documents and flattens all nested objects to one level.
 There are two steps to the process:

 * Build the Hive DDL table schema.